-28. BEREAVEMENT LEAVE
+30. BEREAVEMENT LEAVE

-- 28.1.
+- 30.1.
 Employees are eligible for bereavement leave from commencement of employment.
-The entitlements are those outlined in the Holidays Act 2003. - 28.2.
-All Employees will be entitled to three days' bereavement leave in the following circumstances: - a. on the death of their spouse/partner, parent, step-parent, child, step child, brother, sister, grandparent, grandchild or spouse's parent; - b. has a miscarriage or stillbirth - c. another person has a miscarriage or stillbirth and the employee: - i. is the person's partner; - ii. is the person's former partner and would have been a biological parent of a child born as a result of the pregnancy; - iii. had agreed to be the primary carer of a child born as a result of the pregnancy (e.g. through a formal adoption or Whangai arrangement); or - iv. is the partner of a person who has agreed to be the primary carer of a child born as a result of the pregnancy. - 28.3.
-One day's bereavement leave is available in other cases where the Employer accepts, in accordance with the Holidays Act, that the Employee has: - a. suffered bereavement by close association between the Employee and the deceased person or, - b. significant responsibility for all funeral arrangements or, - c. cultural responsibilities in relation to the death.
+The entitlements are those outlined in the Holidays Act 2003. - 30.2.
+All Employees will be entitled to three days' bereavement leave in the following circumstances:

+- a. on the death of their immediate family (spouse orpartner, parent, stepparent, child, step-child, brother, sister, grandparent, grandchild or spouse's or partner's parent); or - b. on the end of the employee's pregnancy by way of miscarriage or stillbirth; or - c. on the end of another person's pregnancy by way of miscarriage or stillbirth and the employee: - i. is the person's spouse or partner - ii. is the person's former spouse or partner and would have been a biological parent of a child born as a result of the pregnancy - iii. had undertaken to be the primary carer of a child born as a result of the pregnancy (e.g. through a formal adoption or Whangai arrangement); or - iv. is the partner of a person who haagreed undertaken to be the primary carer of a child born as a result of the pregnancy. - 30.3.
+One day's bereavement leave will be allowed on the death of any person, other than those referred to above, where the Employer accepts that the Employee has suffered a bereavement as a result of the death, having regard to factors such as the closeness of the association between the Employee and the deceased person, whether the Employee has to take significant responsibility for all or any of the arrangements for ceremonies related to the death or any cultural responsibilities of the Employee in relation to the death.

-29. SICK LEAVE
+31. SICK LEAVE

-29.1.
-Casual staff are entitled to sick leave in accordance with section 63 1 (b) of the Holidays Act 2003.
-The below table outlines Employee sick leave entitlements:
+- 31.1.
+Casual Employees are entitled to sick leave in accordance with section 63 1 (b) of the Holidays Act 2003. - 31.2.
+An Employee covered by this Agreement, other than a casual Employee, will be credited the following amounts of paid sick leave based on their period of continuous service: